shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The wolf's ears pricked and it turned around, blocking the attack and sending the knife flying.
 With one quick counter strike, the wolf slayed the cat soldier.
 The wolf plunged his sword into the cat carcass laying on the ground.

-The wolf's head rose up to eye level as its tail swayed.
+The wolf's head rose to eye level as its tail swayed.
 Its gaze challenged anyone to try and ambush it again.
 It stared into the darkness and growled.

 Suddenly, its gut was pierced from behind.
 It held its belly as it bled out.
 Its knees buckled, but something stopped it from falling.
 It looked up and behind at its killer.